andersardo/gramps_Treemerge/README.md

 Start Treemerge from the tools menu ('Family Tree Processing' -> 'Merge 2 trees by matching persons')

-Possibly select matching algoritm either 'SVM' SVM-based classification matching or 'score' similar to Gramps score-based matching.
+Possibly select matching algoritm either 'SVM' or 'Ensemble' for a machine learning based classification matching or 'score' which is similar to Gramps score-based matching.
 Soundex is only used in 'score'-matching.

+'score' is the fastest but has least accuracy.
+'SVM' is slower but has better accuracy.
+'Ensemble' is the slowest algoritm but also the method with best accuracy.

 Press **Match**